-(Using permalinks helps search engines and visitors understand what the post is about)
+(Using post name permalinks helps readers understand what your page is about)

 “Pretty” URLs, or search engine-friendly URLs, are created by adding one or more ‘tags’ in the Custom Structure field:

-- %postname% – A correctly formatted version of your post title.
-For example, if your post title is ”The Five Don’ts Of DIY Home Repair!”, the postname tag will convert this into “the-five-donts-of-diy-home-repair” (all letters converted to lower case and punctuation symbols deleted) in the URL.
-Tip: You can edit the words in your post titles in the post slug field on the Add/Edit Post/Page screens.
+- %postname% – A sanitized version of your post title.
+For example, if the post title is ”It Ain’t Worth Doin’ No More!”, the postname tag will convert this into “it-aint-worth-doin-no-more” (all characters converted to lower case and exclamation marks deleted) in the URL.
+Tip: You can always edit the words in your post titles in the post slug field on the Add/Edit Post/Page screens.

 - %category% – A correctly formatted version of the category name.
 Nested sub-categories appear as nested directories in the URI (Uniform Resource Identifier – the string of characters used in the URL).
 Tip: You can edit this text in the category slug field in the New/Edit Category screens.

 - %author% – A sanitized version of the author name.